Vince-Colson-TM/css_nesting_exercise/README.md

-# Native CSS Nesting Exercise 🌱
+# CSS Nesting Exercise 🌱

 ## Overview
 In this exercise, you will refactor a given CSS file to make use of **native CSS nesting**.
 This will help you simplify and organize your styles while keeping everything in standard CSS.
 You’ll explore the **nested syntax** and understand how to structure styles more logically.